swallowcamel/nancywiki/Diagnostics.md

 #### The IDiagnosticsProvider interface

 Anything that implements this type lets Nancy know that it is capable of providing interactive diagnostics tools for the dashboard.
-The interface it self is very basic and provides mostly metadata about the provider
+The interface itself is very basic and provides mostly metadata about the provider

     /// <summary>
     /// Defines the functionality a diagnostics provider.